 The study of rhetoric is the examination of the symbolic efforts of one person or group to induce another person or group to accept a distinctive view of what reality was, is, or should be.
 The women's rights movement in the United States is particularly well suited for such examination.
-Almost totally without political economic or social power, women necessarily employed rhetorical means to attain the goals of the movement.
 Students of this course will apply the tools of rhetorical criticism in order to identify, describe, and evaluate the rhetorical strategies employed by speakers and writers in the movement.
-(Cross-listed as GNS 5037).
+(Cross-listed as GNS 5037.)